5 Black Travel Icons Who Have Helped Change History

 2. Miriam Makeba

 “But if you are going to wear blinders then you do not know the world.”

 Over the course of her life, Makeba would collect five husbands, but even more impressively, she collected passports from nine different nations, thus saving her from statelessness during her 30 years of exile.
-Along with her native South Africa, Makeba would attain papers from Ghana, Guinea, Tanzania, Sudan, Algeria, and eventually France.
+Along with her native South Africa, Makeba would attain papers from Ghana, Guinea, Tanzania, Sudan, Algeria, and France.
 Possibly most interestingly was her 1972 acquisition of a passport from Cuba, which was issued by Fidel Castro himself.

 In November 2008, she began to feel ill while performing at the Castel Volturno in Italy and had a heart attack during her hit song, Pata Pata.
 She was delivered unconscious to a nearby clinic where physicians were unable to revive her.
-And so, at 76 years old, the extraordinarily talented and traveled Zenzile Miriam Makeba died some 6,000 miles away from the Johannesburg-adjacent township that she was from.
+At 76 years old, the extraordinarily talented and traveled Zenzile Miriam Makeba died some 6,000 miles away from the Johannesburg-adjacent township that she was from.